 Find out if you need a Permit to Burn, how to obtain one and what you need to do prior to your planned burn.

-A Permit to Burn is required during the Restricted Burning Periods (Spring/Summer or Autumn).
+A Permit to Burn (Permit to Set Fire to the Bush) is required during the Restricted Burning Periods (Spring/Summer or Autumn).

-Before lighting any fire in the open air during the Restricted Burning Period, you must obtain a Permit to Burn which can be obtained by contacting your area Fire Control Officer.
+Before lighting any fire in the open air during the Restricted Burning Period, you must obtain a Permit to Burn which can be obtained by contacting your local Fire Control Officer.

-There are some exceptions for very small burns of garden refuse (less than one cubic metre), campfires, and solid fuel BBQs and pizza ovens, which are dependent on the current Fire Danger Rating.
+There are some exceptions for very small burns of garden refuse (less than one cubic metre during the Spring/Summer Restricted Burning Period), campfires, firepits, solid fuel BBQs and pizza ovens, which are dependent on the current Fire Danger Rating.

 For more information, please visit the following pages:

-• No burning is allowed during the Prohibited Burning Period.
+Burning is NOT allowed during the Prohibited Burning Period.

-• The dates of the Restricted Burning Periods can change at short notice due to variable weather conditions.
-Please check this website and our social media for updates, and always call your area's Fire Control Officer (FCO) or the Shire Rangers to check the status before lighting any fire.
+The dates of the Restricted Burning Periods can change at short notice due to variable weather conditions.
+Please check this website and our social media for updates, and always call your local Fire Control Officer (FCO) or the Shire Rangers to check the status before lighting any fire.

 Apply for a Permit to Burn

-Applying for a Permit to burn is a straightforward process and there is no fee.
-Here's how you can do it:
+Applying for a Permit to Burn is a straightforward process and there is no fee.

 Step 1: Gather necessary information